foundriesio/docs/source/reference-manual/ota/advanced-tagging.rst

 Advanced Tagging
 ================

-Some users incorporate non-trivial workflows that can require advanced tagging techniques.
-These workflows can be handled in the :ref:`ref-factory-definition`.
+You may sometimes need to incorporate a non-trivial workflow requiring advanced tagging techniques.
+These workflows are handled in the :ref:`ref-factory-definition`.

 Terminology
 -----------

-**Platform Build** - A build created by a change to the LmP (lmp-manifest.git or meta-subscriber-overrides.git).
+**Platform Build**: A build created by a change in ``lmp-manifest.git`` or ``meta-subscriber-overrides.git``.
 This is the base OS image.

-**Container Build** - A build created by a change to containers.git.
+**Container Build**: A build created by a change to ``containers.git``.

-**Target** - This an entry in a factory's TUF targets.json file.
-It represents what should be thought of as an immutable combination of the Platform build's OSTree hash + the output of a Container build.
+**Target**: An entry in a Factory's TUF ``targets.json``.
+It represents an immutable combination of the Platform build's OSTree hash with the output of a container build.

-**Tag** - A Target has a "custom" section where with a list of Tags.
-The tags can be used to say things like "this is a development build" or this is a "production" build.
+**Tag**: A Target has a "custom" section where with a list of Tags.
+**Tag:**: A user defined attribute of a Target designating its intended usage.
+Tags are defined in the "custom" section of a Target.
+They can be used to e.g. distinguish between "development" versus "production" builds.

-Scenario 1: A new platform build that re-uses containers
+Scenario 1: A New Platform Build That Re-Uses Containers
 --------------------------------------------------------

 A Factory is set up with the normal ``main`` branch::